ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 In the case that an error occurs when processing the Join Request, the KDC and the joining node follow what is defined in {{Section 4.3.1 of RFC9594}}, complemented by what is defined in {{join-error}} of the present document.

-In the case of success, the KDC responds with a Join Response, whose payload is formatted as a CBOR map and MUST contain the following fields as per {{Section 4.3.1 of RFC9594}}:
+In the case of success, the KDC replies with a Join Response, whose payload is formatted as a CBOR map and MUST contain the following fields as per {{Section 4.3.1 of RFC9594}}:

 - 'gkty': this field specifies the key type "Group_PubSub_Keying_Material" (REQ18) registered in {{iana-ace-groupcomm-key}} for the 'key' parameter.